Focusing specifically on yacht owners and their enjoyment of commissioning and sailing a Royal Huisman yacht, innovative thinking is applied to:

 MAKING AN IMPRESSION IN THE MARINA

 It cannot be denied – part of the excitement of building a new yacht is anticipating the way she will be received by family and friends.
-Perhaps the most eye-catching of Project 403 (PHI)’s many innovative features – and a feature that accentuates the magnificent shape of the yacht herself – is her breakthrough laser fiber-optic exterior lighting system.
+Perhaps the most eye-catching of Project 403’s many innovative features – and a feature that accentuates the magnificent shape of the yacht herself – is her breakthrough laser fiber-optic exterior lighting system.
 This futuristic system was jointly developed by Royal Huisman and laser light specialist Fibr8.com.
 The continuous glowing threads of light, carefully positioned to mark out her exotic lines, create a spectacular head-turning effect wherever (and in whatever colors) her owner chooses to display them.

 There are exceptional practical benefits apart from the lighting’s visual impact.
 The system leaves no unsightly gaps (as is often the case with the more common LEDs, which also have a tendency to fail) and is maintenance friendly, too.
 Its energy consumption is minimal.
 The whole, highly programmable system control unit is housed in a small, easily accessible casing.
-Exterior laser lighting is set to be the next trend in lighting, and has already been selected for project 406, as well.
+Exterior laser lighting is set to be the next trend in lighting, and has been selected for Project 406, as well.

 ULTIMATE FLEXIBILITY POOL